-Valerie A. Earnshaw is an Instructor in Pediatrics at Harvard Medical School, and Associate Scientific Researcher in the Division of General Pediatrics at Boston Children’s Hospital.
+Valerie A. Earnshaw is an Assistant Professor in Human Development and Family Sciences at the University of Delaware.
 She earned her Ph.D. in Social Psychology in 2011 from the University of Connecticut, where she pursued additional training in social processes of HIV/AIDS, health psychology, and quantitative research methods.
 Dr. Earnshaw’s work contributes to understandings of how stigma relates to health outcomes and disparities across the lifespan, and what moderates these associations in protective ways.
 She primarily focuses on stigma experienced by adolescents and adults at risk for or living with chronic illnesses including HIV.

 Kimberly J. McClure Brenchley is currently an Assistant Professor at St. John Fisher College in Rochester, NY.
 She earned her Ph.D. in Social Psychology from the University of Connecticut in 2012, where she also received graduate certificates in both Quantitative Research Methods and College Instruction.
 Dr. McClure Brenchley’s primary research focus is on the stigma of overweight, examining both the mechanisms behind weight stigma and the processes by which possessing this stigmatized identity can influence health and psychological well-being.
 Her secondary line of research examines social psychological predictors and consequences of weight change that occurs with behavioral weight loss interventions and surgery.